-This security target claims EAL3 augmented with ALC_FLR.3, which is seen appropriate for a well-controlled, non-hostile environment.
+This security target claims EAL4 augmented with ALC_FLR.3, which is seen appropriate for a controlled environment where attackers only have a low attack potential.

 8.3 TOE Summary Specification Rationale

 8.3.1 Security Functions Justification

 The following table shows that the IT security functions, as specified in the TOE summary specification, meet all security functional requirements for the TOE and work together to satisfy the TOE security functional requirements.